 How to get your credit report?

-You can visit AECB customer care agency and provide required details to know your credit score/credit report.
+You can visit AECB customer care agency or the website and provide the required details to know your credit score/credit report.
 They would charge you some money for the information provided.
 AECB is very particular about securing the credit score/credit report.
 So it provides these details only to the bank officially or particular person with a valid ID proof.
 No one else can know your credit score without your permission.

 In a credit report, you will be provided with a document 5-6 pages long, which has your entire financial history and details i.e personal loans in UAE, credit cards in UAE, any other loans in UAE, credit score and much more till date.
 And all the information provided is completely private and confidential.